dyxstat/HiCBin/README.md

 ```
 ### Parameters
 ```
 -e: Case-sensitive enzyme name.
-Use multiple times for multiple enzymes
+Use multiple times for multiple enzymes (Optional; If no enzyme is input, HiCzin_LC mode will be employed to do normalization)
 --min-len: Minimum acceptable contig length (default 1000)
 --min-mapq: Minimum acceptable alignment quality (default 30)
 --min-match: Accepted alignments must be at least N matches (default 30)